andreuconesasimo/WindowsService/README.md

 # Windows Service

-Generates HTML using xml and xsl
+Generates HTML using xml and xsl every 10 seconds.

-Para instalar el servicio:
+In order to install the service, after building the project, in a terminal go to the executable directory and write the following command:

-installutil nombre_ejecutable --> .exe
+installutil exeName.exe
-(generado al compilar el proyecto)

-Para eliminar el servicio:
+In order to remove the service, write the following command:

 sc delete nombre_servicio

-o
+or

 installutil nombre_ejecutable /u